 Animals have played important roles in the lives of humans from prehistoric times to the present day; they are our friends, our foes, and our food.
 This seminar-style course examines various aspects of the history, biology, and culture of human-animal relationships.
 Students are responsible for participating in discussions of readings and films, and for presenting their research on various topics including the evolution of domestication, methods of ritual and standard slaughter, vivisection and animal welfare, and the human-animal bond.
 Guest speakers and field trips enhance these discussions.
-Prereq: Sophomore standing; J. Templeton
+Prereq: Sophomore standing; Not open to students having credit for PREC 127; J. Templeton